How the ancient Romans declared war

 These assemblies were held to rally public support and ensure that the citizens were fully aware of the Senate's decision.

-In addition to informing the public, envoys were often sent to the enemy to deliver formal declarations.
+In addition to informing the public, Rome often sent envoys to the enemy to deliver formal declarations.
 These envoys traveled to the enemy’s capital or main stronghold to communicate Rome’s grievances and the decision to go to war.

 This was considered crucial for adhering to the protocols established by the fetial priests.
 So, by ensuring that the enemy received the declaration, Rome upheld its commitment to a fair and justified war.